shiveenp/Taggit/README.md

 npm run serve
 ```

-Now you can navigate to http://localhost:8080 on your browser to see the login window.
-That screen will take you through the github Oauth login.
+Now you can navigate to http://localhost:3000 on your browser to see the SPA.
+Please click `Sync` the first time to have all your repos from github synced.

-(Make sure you the right github credentials in the backend before trying to use the frontend, contact the project maintainer to get them)

-Once done, you can use the `Resync` button to sync all your repos to your local Taggit database.

 ### Compiles and minifies for production
 ```